110th Anniversary of King Paul I of Greece’s Birth

 King Paul and Queen Frederika’s marriage produced three children, eight grandchildren, and (at present) seventeen great-grandchildren:

 - Queen Sofia’s three children, Infanta Elena (b.
 1963), Infanta Cristina (b.
 1965) and Prince Felipe (b.
 1968).
 Infanta Elena has two children, Don Felipe Juan Froilan and Dona Victoria Federica de Marichalar y de Borbón.
 Infanta Cristina has four children, Don Juan, Don Pablo, Don Miguel and Dona Irena Urdangarin y de Borbón.
 Prince Felipe has two children, Infanta Leonor and Infanta Sofia.

 - King Constantine’s five children, Princess Alexia (b.
 1965), Crown Prince Pavlos (b.
 1967), Prince Nikolaos (b.
 1969), Princess Theodora (b.
 1983) and Prince Philippos (b.
 1986).
 Princess Alexia has four children, Arrietta, Ana-Maria, Carlos and Amelia Morales y de Grecia.
 Crown Prince Pavlos has five children, Princess Maria Olympia, Princes Constantine Alexios, Achileas-Andreas, Odysseas-Kimon and Aristide Stavros.
 Prince Nikolaos and his wife Tatiana are currently expecting their first child.

 Click here to read more about King Paul I.Filed under Greek Royals, Historical Royals

-Tagged Anniversary, Biography, Birth, King Paul.
+Tagged Anniversary, Biography, Birth, King Paul of Greece.